mw10104587/toy_jp/README.md

 It would be more convenient to use django-nvd3 to develop reusable templates.
 After we experienced it, we took it into consideration in next development.
 **REF**:https://github.com/areski/django-nvd3

+#### Platform consistency
+Our teammates half are using mac book and half are using windows, I believe we also need to make sure the compatibility of Python version, mysql settings.